Week 12 NFL score predictions: A guide to best games, more

 Point spread: NE -9.5 | Matchup quality: 33.8 (of 100)

 Mike Reiss' pick: The vibe from the Patriots' locker room all week has been that the team is capable of more consistent performances on the road, and now the players want to prove it.
-Getting healthier -- with the projected returns of Rob Gronkowski (back, ankle) and starting right guard Shaq Mason (calf) -- should also help.
+Getting healthier -- with the projected returns of Rob Gronkowski (back, ankle) and starting right guard Shaq Mason (calf) -- also should help.
 Patriots 31, Jets 17

 Rich Cimini's pick: The Jets say they haven't quit on the season or coach Todd Bowles, and recent history suggests this will be a competitive game.
-In fact, the past five meetings at MetLife Stadium have been decided by seven points or less, including two Jets victories.
+In fact, the past five meetings at MetLife Stadium have been decided by seven points or fewer, including two Jets victories.
 Another upset?
 Let's not get crazy.
 The Jets have averaged only 10 points per game over their past four, all losses.
 Patriots 24, Jets 16

 FPI win projection: NE, 80.0 percent.
 The Patriots are a large favorite on the road, projected to win 80 percent of the time by FPI.
-There has only been one game so far this season with a larger road favorite, according to FPI: Patriots over the Bills in Week 8.
+There has been only one game so far this season with a larger road favorite, according to FPI: Patriots over the Bills in Week 8.

 What to watch for in fantasy: The Jets are allowing the fourth-most fantasy points to slot receivers this season.
 Julian Edelman has aligned inside on 71 percent of his routes this season.
 Read more.